Yaskawa calibration program

-If you want to perform calibration once or infrequently, you don’t need to use this example program.
-You can teach the calibration poses manually using free-drive and the Collect current pose in the calibration wizard of the Pickit web interface.
+If you want to perform perform robot-camera calibration infrequently, you don’t need to write a calibration robot program.
+You can teach the calibration poses manually using the robot pendant and the Collect current pose button of the calibration wizard.

 This example program can be found in JOB → SELECT JOB.

 NOP MFRAME UF#(5) P008 BF MOVJ C00000 VJ=10.00 PL=0 TIMER T=0.50 PI_CALIB MOVJ C00001 VJ=10.00 PL=0 TIMER T=0.50 PI_CALIB ...
 MOVJ C00009 VJ=10.00 PL=0 PI_CALIB TIMER T=0.50 END

 Below, each step of the program is explained.

 When using Pickit it is important that tool0 is set equal to the robot flange.
 This is done by setting all the values of tool0 to 0.

 To help us set the user frame we are going to use a Position variable, by default P008.
 Set following values in VARIABLE → POSITION(ROBOT):

 Make sure that X, Y, Z, Rx, Ry and Rz are all equal to 0.

 Here it is assumed that P008 is not yet being used anywhere else in the robot program.
 You can also use any other variable, as long as it is free.
 In that case, make sure to fill this variable in, in the command MFRAME UF#(5) P008 BF.

 After running the program, a new user frame (5) will be created that will be used both for calibration and picking.